garage-milan/spring-boot-continuous-delivery/Readme.md

 # Deployment Configuration

-In this application we use several different files that each server an important part of customizing our Bluemix deployment.
+In this application we use several different files that each server an important part of customizing our IBM Cloud deployment.
 Below we will give a brief overview of each file's function.

 ## toolchain.yml